vanilla-project/vanilla-project.guide/search.md

     var link = h("a", {href: "https://github.com/vanilla-project/vanilla-project.github.io/issues/new"}, "let us know if you'd like to see a specific guide");
     var br = h("br");

-    return h("span", null, "No guides found.", br, "Are we missing something?
+    return h("p", null, "No guides found.", br, "Are we missing something?
 Please ", link, ".");
   }

   return h("ul", null, results);